This post may contain affiliate links. Please read my disclosure policy.

 - 3 cups mixed berries, including sliced strawberries, raspberries and blackberries, tossed with 1 or 2 teaspoons sugar

-- Make the glaze: Put the chocolate in a heatproof bowl.
+- Put the chocolate in a heatproof bowl.
 Heat the cream over medium heat until it forms little bubbles around the edge of the pan.
 Pour the cream over the chocolate and let it sit for 5 minutes, then add the butter and sugar and stir until completely smooth.
 Set aside to cool.

 - Oil a 9-inch savarin mold or plain tube pan with oil or cooking spray.